 Keeping your power on during an outage is crucial.
 There are a few ways to do this, depending on your household needs.
 Find out whether a generator or solar battery is right for you.

-If you’ve invested in solar panels, is important to you.
-So, ensuring you have a constant energy supply, even when your panels aren’t generating power, is also likely important.
+If you've invested in solar panels, ensuring you have a constant energy supply — even when your panels aren't generating power — is important.

 Why You Need Backup and Not Just Standalone Solar

 Photovoltaic (PV) solar panels convert photons from sunlight into electrical energy you can use to power your home.
 Therefore, they can only generate power during the day and not at night.
 Plus, if your home solar system is connected to the grid and you don’t have a way to store the power you’re not immediately using, then your panels will stop working when the grid goes down.

 To keep your power on during an outage, your most dependable options are a permanently installed home backup generator and an energy storage system (aka solar battery backup) for your rooftop solar system.

 A solar backup battery stores the excess energy your solar electrical panels produce so you can use it later.